Lag-and-Crash/LNC2024-Submission-Template/README.md

     ├─ README.md
 ```

+*note from organizing team: please ensure that your `README.md` & `chall.yaml` contains the same information*

 - `dist`
   - This folder contains all the files that **will be given** to the participants, leave this folder empty if none.
 - `service`